Colic in Babies

 isn’t feeding well

-is vomiting or has diarrhea (read more about baby poop here)
+is vomiting or has diarrhea

-is sleepier than usual for a baby.
+is sleepier than usual for a baby (read more about how much a newborn baby typically sleeps).

 When your baby has colic, it’s important to pay attention to your own emotional state.
 Caring for a colicky baby can be tough, and can make many parents feel anxious and inadequate, not to mention stressed.